 OENO One is based on a real-time publishing platform, allowing on-line submission and tracking of manuscripts for authors and easy-to-use software for associate editors and reviewers.
 The editorial staff is based in Europe and highly responsive.
 We believe that, in a digital era, communication between people remains essential.
 Behind our publishing platform there is a team of dedicated men and women available at all time.

-Hochschule Geisenheim University (HGU) is located on the Rhine River in Germany, in the centre of German Viticulture.
+Hochschule Geisenheim University (HGU) is located on the Rhine River in Germany, in the midst of German Viticulture.
 The HGU is an institution of research, higher education and knowledge transfer focused on subjects covering the entire value chain from production to marketing of special crops and their products (mainly beverages, especially wine) as well as the development of rural and urban spaces.
 The university offers 19 undergraduate and graduate programs as well as doctoral research options with a focus on topics in the grape and wine sciences.
-Teaching and research in wine related subjects cover all aspects from genetics and breeding, physiology, soil science, plant nutrition, plant pathology, viticulture, engineering and technology, microbiology, biochemistry, analytics, oenology, sensory science to business operations management and marketing.
+Teaching and research in wine-related subjects cover all aspects from genetics and breeding, physiology, soil science, plant nutrition, plant pathology, viticulture, engineering and technology, microbiology, biochemistry, analytics, enology, sensory science to business operations management and marketing.

 Institut des sciences de la vigne et du vin - ISVV